Goods and Services Tax (India): Taxes subsumed

 The single GST subsumed several taxes and levies, which includes central excise duty, services tax, additional customs duty, surcharges, state-level value added tax and octroi.
 Other levies that were applicable on inter-state transportation of goods have also been done away with in the GST regime.
 GST is levied on all transactions such as sale, transfer, purchase, barter, lease, or import of goods and/or services.

 India adopted a dual GST model, meaning that taxation is administered by both the Union and state governments.
 Transactions made within a single state are levied with Central GST (CGST) by the Central Government and State GST (SGST) by the State governments.
 For inter-state transactions and imported goods or services, an Integrated GST (IGST) is levied by the Central Government.
 GST is a consumption-based tax/destination-based tax; therefore, taxes are paid by the state where the goods or services are consumed not the state in which they were produced.
 IGST complicates tax collection for state governments by preventing them from directly collecting the tax owed to them from the central government.
 Under the previous system, each state could collect tax revenue directly from a single authority, making the process simpler.

+Revenue Neutral Rate

+RNR is a single GST rate that generates exactly the same revenue as the pre-GST content taxes (Central and States combined) in a given base year.
+This ensures fiscal neutrality during the transition period.

+Formula (simple version used by the Committee):